NexusPIPE/blog/blog/2023-07-21-understanding-ddos-attacks.md

 A DDoS attack, short for Distributed Denial of Service, is a malicious attempt to disrupt the normal functioning of a targeted server, service or network (e.g. naming servers or caching servers) by overwhelming it with a flood of internet traffic.
 This flood of traffic is often so massive that it consumes all available resources, thus rendering the targeted system unfunctional.

-When one of these attacks takes place, the targeted business or individual experiences a crippling interruption in its services because the attack has flooded their resources with a massive volume of HTTP requests and traffic - thus denying access to legitimate users.
+When one of these attacks takes place, the targeted business or individual experiences a crippling interruption in its services because the attack has flooded its resources with a massive volume of HTTP requests and traffic - thus denying access to legitimate users.

 Here's an analogy that makes this easier to understand: Imagine a popular nightclub with a strict 21-and-over policy.
 A group of underage teenagers, coordinated by someone wanting to disrupt the club's business, lines up at the entrance, each using fake IDs to try to gain entry.
 Legitimate patrons, who are of legal age and want to enjoy their evening, are stuck in line, unable to get past the bouncer.